 During the trial, Irell persuaded the court that Finjan, which sought $60 million in damages, had not presented sufficient evidence to support a damages claim.
 The 8-member jury delivered a unanimous finding of non-infringement for Juniper.

 Five other patents remain unresolved, as well as other claims in the first two patents.
-Led by Jonathan Kagan and Rebecca Carson, the Irell trial team also included Alan Heinrich and Josh Glucoft.
+Led by Jonathan Kagan and Rebecca Carson, the Irell trial team also included Alan Heinrich.